 A recent series of articles in the Sydney Morning Herald highlighted the rising rate of medical locum doctor usage in Australia.
-The articles indicated that an average of 16.5% of doctors working in the NSW Health system are locums.
-So it seems there is a trend towards locumming as either a career or a break in one's career in Medicine.
-In this article, I would like to briefly cover how you can become a locum but then address a more important issue in my opinion which is staying current and registered as a locum doctor.
+The articles indicated that an average of 16.5% of doctors working in the NSW Health system are locum doctors.
+So it seems there is a trend towards locumming as either a career or a break in one’s career in Medicine.
+In this article, I would like to briefly cover how you can become a locum As well as address an important issue for locum doctors which is about staying current and registered as a locum doctor.

 So firstly what are the basic requirements for locumming as a doctor in Australia?
 The key requirements are that you either have general registration and/or specialist registration.
 You can either locum as a Specialist (includes General Practice) in which case you need specialist registration.
 Or you can locum against a vacant hospital role (usually a trainee role) in which case you need general registration.
 By their very nature locum positions are temporary and therefore not open to doctors on other types of registration because they require a level of independent practice.
 So this means as a minimum you will need to be at postgraduate year 2 and have your general registration.
 Beyond this basic requirement, you will need to be a citizen or permanent resident, which is most locum doctors in Australia.
 Or possibly be on a visa which permits you to work as a locum.
 You will most likely need to register with at least one medical recruitment or locum agency.
 You will probably need to either not be currently employed as a doctor or on a break from your role.
 And you will likely need to consider setting up a limited company to collect payments that you make as a locum doctor.

-Beyond these basic requirements, there are a number of other considerations, which I will now go into.
+Beyond these basic requirements, there are a number of other considerations for doctors who work as locums, which I will now go into.

 As we have noted the nature of locum jobs is that they are temporary and time-limited and notwithstanding the current reporting on their usage, they are not generally seen as a permanent workforce solution.
 Locums are also often seen as quick and urgent solutions to filling a gap due to an unforeseen circumstance.
 For these reasons, it is generally not possible to set up a locum appointment for anyone who may need one of the special types of registrations available under the Medical Board of Australia where certain supervisory requirements may need to be demonstrated to be in place.
 In fact, often the reason a locum is being sought is that there is a lack of supervisors available.
 So this generally means that International Medical Graduates can generally not obtain a locum position.
 Although there have been some limited circumstances where it has been possible.
 This has generally been around deputizing services for general practice where medical recruitment agencies themselves have set up a service and essentially employ the IMG doctor.